 Will Philadelphia Contemporary have a permanent collection?

-Philadelphia Contemporary is non-collecting and will not keep any art permanently on display.
+Philadelphia Contemporary will always be non-collecting and will not keep any art permanently on display.

 Does Philadelphia Contemporary show work by local artists?

-Philadelphia Contemporary is committed to exhibiting works by a diverse group of local, national, and international artists working in all mediums.
+Philadelphia Contemporary is committed to exhibiting works by a diverse group of local, national, and international artists working in all media.
 At the moment, we cannot accept unsolicited submissions.

-Where can I learn more about Philadelphia Contemporary’s program?
+Where can I learn more about Philadelphia Contemporary’s upcoming projects?

 How can I contribute to Philadelphia Contemporary?

-We very much welcome your participation in our diverse program around the city.
-If you like to volunteer for one of our events or donate to our institution, please contact our staff at info [at] philadelphiacontemporary.org.
+We very much welcome your participation in our programs around the city.
+If you like to volunteer for one of our events, please contact our staff at info [at] philadelphiacontemporary.org.
+If you’d like to donate, please visit our support page.

 Where can I receive press information?